sadasystems/filesystem/README.md

   filesystemadaptor.dateFormat=yyyy-MM-dd'T'HH:mm:ssXXX
   ```

 5. Run the connector as a service.
-Refer to the instructions in the [Administration Guide] (https://static.googleusercontent.com/media/www.google.com/en//support/enterprise/static/gsa/docs/admin/connectors/40/410/AdministrationGuideforGoogleConnectors.pdf)
+Refer to the instructions under the "*Run a connector as a service on Windows*" section of the [Administration Guide] (https://static.googleusercontent.com/media/www.google.com/en//support/enterprise/static/gsa/docs/admin/connectors/40/410/AdministrationGuideforGoogleConnectors.pdf)